c3g/web-app-template/README.md

 This configuration has some interesting options:
 `--network slirp4netns:allow_host_loopback=true` will expose localhost on the 10.0.2.2 IP address.
 This will let the running app inside the container access postgres on that address, on the default port 5432.
 `--label io.containers.autoupdate=registry` will make sure that once a container in available in the registry with the exact same tag, in this example the registry is quay.io/c3genomics/<my container> and the tag latest, it will be downloaded and started, this will let the developers update their app without having to ask a sysadmin, they simply need to push a new container to the registry.
 Note that the check to run the automatic update is running every 15 minutes.

+If you run a official container for a remote app, fix the tag to a specific version, of pick a tag for a version that will recive security update and wont break dependencies, for example, for wikimedia mariadb we have picked `docker.io/library/mariadb:lts-noble`.

 To activate the systemd for the podman container, run: